 The forensic significance of positive STI results in previously sexually active adults is unclear.
-In children and individuals who have not previously been sexually active, identification of an STI is potentially forensically significant.
+It has been suggested that the identification of an STI in the immediate period after sexual assault is seldom useful in court, and there are concerns it could be used to denigrate the patient's character.6 In children and individuals who have not previously been sexually active identification of an STI is potentially forensically significant.
 Maintenance of chain of evidence is important in the handling of these samples and advice should be taken from local laboratories as to whether this can be achieved.